cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

                       simplePool, projectedPool DecCoins) (Global, ValidatorDistibution)

     AdjustmentChange = simplePool - projectedPool
-    v.AdjustmentRewardPool += AdjustmentChange
+    v.Adjustment += AdjustmentChange
     g.Adjustment += AdjustmentChange
     return g, v
 ```

-Every instance that the voting power changes, information about the state of
-the validator set during the change must be recorded as a `powerChange` for
-other validators to run through.
-Before any validator modifies its voting power
+Before any validator modifies its voting power it must first run through the
-it must first run through the above calculation to determine the change in
+above calculation to determine the change in their
-their `candidate.AdjustmentRewardPool` for all historical changes in the set
+`validatorDistribution.Adjustment` for all historical changes in the set of
-of `powerChange` which they have not yet synced to.
+`powerChange` which they have not yet synced to.

-Note that the adjustment factor may result as negative if the voting power of a
-different validator has decreased.

 ```
+func (v ValidatorDistibution) Withdraw(g Global, withdrawal DecCoins) (Global, ValidatorDistribution)
-validator.AdjustmentRewardPool += withdrawn
+    v.Adjustment += withdrawal
-gs.Adjustment += withdrawn
+    g.Adjustment += withdrawal
+    return g, v
 ```

-Now the entitled fee pool of each validator can be lazily accounted for at
+The entitled pool of for validator can then be lazily accounted for at any
-any given block:
+given block:

 ```
 func (v ValidatorDistibution) Pool(g Global) DecCoins
     return v.simplePool() - v.Adjustment
 ```

-So far we have covered two sources fees which can be withdrawn from: Fees from
-proposer rewards (`validator.ProposerRewardPool`), and fees from the fee pool
-(`validator.feePool`).
-However we should note that all fees from fee pool are
-subject to commission rate from the owner of the validator.
-These next
-calculations outline the math behind withdrawing fee rewards as either a
-delegator to a validator providing commission, or as the owner of a validator
-who is receiving commission.

-### Calculations For Delegators and Validators

-The same mechanism described to calculate the fees which an entire validator is
-entitled to is be applied to delegator level to determine the entitled fees for
-each delegator and the validators entitled commission from `gs.FeesPool` and
-`validator.ProposerRewardPool`.

-The calculations are identical with a few modifications to the parameters:
- - Delegator's entitlement to `rewardPool`:
-   - entitled party voting power should be taken as the effective voting power
-     after commission is retrieved,
-     `bond.Shares/validator.TotalDelegatorShares * validator.VotingPower * (1 - validator.Commission)`
- - Delegator's entitlement to `validatorDistribution.ProposerFeePool`
-   - global power in this context is actually shares
-     `validator.TotalDelegatorShares`
-   - entitled party voting power should be taken as the effective shares after
-     commission is retrieved, `bond.Shares * (1 - validator.Commission)`
- - Validator's commission entitlement to `rewardPool`
-   - entitled party voting power should be taken as the effective voting power
-     of commission portion of total voting power,
-     `validator.VotingPower * validator.Commission`
- - Validator's commission entitlement to `validatorDistribution.ProposerFeePool`
-   - global power in this context is actually shares
-     `validator.TotalDelegatorShares`
-   - entitled party voting power should be taken as the of commission portion
-     of total delegators shares,
-     `validator.TotalDelegatorShares * validator.Commission`

-For more implementation ideas see spreadsheet `spec/AbsoluteFeeDistrModel.xlsx`

-As mentioned earlier, every time the voting power of a delegator bond is
-changing either by unbonding or further bonding, all fees must be
-simultaneously withdrawn.
-Similarly if the validator changes the commission
-rate, all commission on fees must be simultaneously withdrawn.

-### Other general notes on fees accounting

-- When a delegator chooses to re-delegate shares, fees continue to accumulate
-  until the re-delegation queue reaches maturity.
-At the block which the queue
-  reaches maturity and shares are re-delegated all available fees are
-  simultaneously withdrawn.
-- Whenever a totally new validator is added to the validator set, the `accum`
-  of the entire validator must be 0, meaning that the initial value for
-  `validator.Adjustment` must be set to the value of `canidate.Count` for the
-  height which the validator is added on the validator set.
-- The feePool of a new delegator bond will be 0 for the height at which the bond
-  was added.
-This is achieved by setting `DelegatorBond.FeeWithdrawalHeight` to
-  the height which the bond was added.